jlangch/venice/doc/readme/ext-tomcat.md

 venice> (tc/run-tomcat (tc/hello-world-servlet) {:await? false})
 ```

-Open a browser with URL `http://localhost:8080`
+Open a browser with the URL `http://localhost:8080`

 Type `Ctrl-c` in the REPL to shutdown the server.